TRaSH-Guides/Guides/docs/Bazarr/Setup-Guide.md

 1. When searching for subtitles, Bazarr will search less frequently to limit call to providers.
 1. Search multiple providers at once (Don't choose this on low powered devices).
-1. If you want to use the embedded subtitles in the media files [More Info](https://wiki.bazarr.media/Additional-Configuration/Settings/#use-embedded-subtitles)
+1. If you want to use the embedded subtitles in the media files [More Info](https://wiki.bazarr.media/Additional-Configuration/Settings/#use-embedded-subtitles){:target="_blank" rel="noopener noreferrer"}

 ### Automatic Subtitles Synchronization